EdenRidgway/XY-Wifi-Clock/Readme.md

 | 5    | CHIP_EN  |      |
 | 6    | VCC      | VCC  |

 When you want to flash the ESP8285 chip you need to connect GPIO0 to GND before you connect the FTDI programmer to the computer (before you plug it into the USB port).
-Once the new firmware has been uploaded disconnect GPIO0 from GND and reset the device.
+You can then flash the new firmware on to the board.
+Once the new firmware has been uploaded disconnect GPIO0 from GND and reset the device to run it.
 You can just unplug the FTDI from the USB port and plug it back in which will resupply power to the board and allow you to use the Serial Monitor to debug it.
 You may want to uncomment the delay code in the Arduino sketch startup code to give your computer time to connect to the serial output.

 ![image](./Documentation/Images/Flashing-wifi-clock.jpg)